-^{14.} The three colleges implemented a Universal Borrowing system (Primo) in spring 2013.
-Librarians are teaching students how to use the new search tool.
+^{14.} The three colleges implemented a Universal Borrowing system in Fall 2012.

 ^{15.} Moorpark College Librarians have developed and implemented a variety of assessment assignments for students who come to the library for instruction and for discipline faculty who require information research.